iocchi/MLexercises/README.md

-# sapienza-ml-exercises
+# Environment for ML exercises

-This repository is for the Machine Learning course held by Prof. Iocchi.
+This repository contains scripts to setup an environment for exercises of Machine Learning course held by Prof. Iocchi.

+The repo has been developed with the contributions of ML tutors: Ermanno Bertoli and Francesco Frattolillo.

 ## Install Docker

-In order to have a ready environment without installing manually all the libraries and dependencies, we'll use docker to do this.
+In order to have a ready environment without installing manually all the libraries and dependencies, we use docker.

 - [docker](http://www.docker.com)